The 5-Minute Audit: How to Self-Score Any Tender Answer

 Minute 5 — Assurance Closer

-End the paragraph with how you checked and shared the change: “Re-audit next cycle confirmed consistency; learning shared in supervision and a monthly ‘what we learned’ note.”
+End with how you checked and shared the change: “Re-audit next cycle confirmed consistency; learning shared in supervision and a monthly ‘what we learned’ note.”

 🧱 The 4-Line Paragraph Scaffold (Paste-Ready)